WarrenPinnacle/PyUncertShell/ReadMe.md

 # PyUncertShell

 PyUncertShell is a Python-based uncertainty shell that will perform uncertainty analysis with Latin Hypercube sampling for any software with text inputs and outputs.
-This project was originally translated from Delphi (Object Pascal) and is provided as-is with no warranties of fitness for any purpose.
+This project was originally translated from Delphi (Object Pascal) and was tested and developed in Python 3.9.
+This software is provided as-is with no warranties of fitness for any purpose.

 ## Getting Started